Handybook Bringing Its Household-Help Booking Service to London

 [Updated 7/8/2014, 1:15pm.
 See below.]
 Handybook is putting its new venture investment to work.

 The New York-based startup, which helps consumers arrange for cleaners and other home services, is expanding its offerings to London.

-Handybook was founded in Boston in 2012 by a pair of Harvard Business School students who later moved the company to New York.
+Handybook was founded in Boston in 2012 by Harvard Business School students who later moved the company to New York.
 Its app and website let people search for and book cleaning and home improvement services, including painting, plumbing, moving, and electrical work.

 [Added comments from Oisin Hanrahan.]
 CEO and co-founder Oisin Hanrahan says his company expanded to London because of its dense population of young, busy professionals who want to hire help for household jobs, and the robust yet fragmented, local market of service providers.
 “This is all about allowing consumers to save time [on tasks],” Hanrahan says.
 “At the other end, it’s about getting service pros work.”